SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 Simply change the change the content-type to "text/html" when posting to the output binding.

 Thank you for reading and hopefully my notes will be found useful!
-Feel free to leave feedback either here on my blog or directly to me at any professional social media platform of your choosing.

 //Sebastian